Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Set up Snowflake securely
 Duration: 5

-In this step, you will be setting up Snowflake for two teams: the core data team and the finance team, as shown in the diagram below.
+In this step, you will be setting up Snowflake for two teams: the central data team and the finance team, as shown in the diagram below.
 You will be using least privileged access principles in order to properly secure the data.

 ![Target Snowflake configuration](assets/architecture-for-data-mesh-just-snowflake.png)

-### Setting up the Snowflake foundation for the core data team
+### Setting up the Snowflake foundation for the central data team

-The core data team is well-established in the organization and the average team member is capable of building data pipelines that powers business reporting across various domains: finance, marketing, sales, customer support, and so on.
+The central data team is well-established in the organization and the average team member is capable of building data pipelines that powers business reporting across various domains: finance, marketing, sales, customer support, and so on.
 The team uses data management best practices like organizing data in dimensional models for maximum re-usability in various BI and AI/ML applications.

 The first thing you'll need to do is set up a role specifically for applying these governance practices to the Snowflake environment.
 The code below will: